kgish/gishtech.com/README.md

 ### Definitions

 Here I present a number of files and definitions that hopefully explain better how things are setup.
-First of all, I've embeded the `header-banner` component in the `application.hbs` template which ensures that it will appear at the top of all the pages.
+First of all, I've embedded the `header-banner` component in the `application.hbs` template which ensures that it will appear at the top of all the pages.

 ```